 How Often Should Soccer Cleats Be Replaced?

 Soccer cleats should be replaced when they no longer fit, grip, support, or protect the player properly.
-This guide explains how often soccer cleats should be replaced for kids and youth players, plus the warning signs parents should watch for.
+For kids and youth players, growth is often the biggest reason.
+For competitive players, heavy training, worn studs, surface damage, blisters, and traction loss can make replacement necessary sooner.

-Most kids should replace soccer cleats every season, or every 4–8 months, depending on growth, playing frequency, field surface, and cleat condition.
+Most kids should replace soccer cleats every season or about every 4–8 months, depending on growth, playing frequency, surface, and cleat condition.
+Recreational players may get 6–12 months, while competitive or tournament players may need new cleats every 2–6 months if they train heavily.

 How Often Should Kids Replace Soccer Cleats?